Short on time? Then the key things to know are:

 When will I experience hot flushes and how long do they last?

-After your baby is born, sweating is also more common as your body tries to get rid of the excess fluid accumulated during pregnancy.
+Sweating is also more common in the postpartum period as your body tries to get rid of the excess fluid accumulated during pregnancy.
 In addition, with your hormones changing again after delivery, you may experience night sweats (nocturnal hyperhidrosis).

-Common causes of hot flushes in pregnancy and after birth
+Common causes of night sweats during pregnancy and after birth

 There are a number of reasons why you might experience hot flushes and sweating in pregnancy: